 In this article, we will walk through how to set up your Dialer, including:

 - Custom Caller ID

 - Enable Your Microphone

-When you make calls through SalesLoft your Caller ID defaults to your assigned phone number.
+When you make calls through SalesLoft, your Caller ID defaults to your assigned phone number.
 However, that doesn’t mean you are stuck displaying that number.
-If your customers are already familiar with your personal cell phone number, or you would prefer people to see your desk line, you can edit your SalesLoft Caller ID to reflect the number you want.
+If your customers are familiar with your personal cell phone number, or you would prefer People to see your desk line, you can edit your SalesLoft Caller ID to reflect the number you want.

 Things to Note:

 - A verified number cannot be used by any other user.